Benga-boy/s-kids/README.md

   return null
 }
 ```
-* The email and phone number on the navbar especially in mobile should open the users default email or telephone client with those details prepopulated.
+* The email and phone number on the navbar, especially in mobile, should open the users default email or telephone client with those details prepopulated.

-* The feedback also included wanting more details about the services that the client provides, which I fedback to them and they agreed with.
+* The feedback also included wanting more details about the services that the client provides, which I feedbacked to them and they agreed with.
 They worked a bit more on this and also agreed to keep working on this in the future.

-* Grammatical errors which I also fedback to client to change.
+* Grammatical errors which I also feedbacked to client to change.

 * More pictured that truly reflected the services they offer.
-They agreed to provide more of this in the near future as they need prior permission etc to take pictures as their sessions involve children.
+They agreed to provide more of this in the near future as they need prior permission etc. to take pictures as their sessions involve children.

 ### CHALLENGES -